yuhan2680/desktopmate-custom-avatar-loader/README.md

 # Custom Avatar Loader Mod for Desktop Mate

 <div align="center">
+You can support me and my work from Buy Me a Coffee!<br>
 <a href="https://buymeacoffee.com/sergiomarquina">
 <img src="https://i.imgur.com/l7NBjqk.png" alt="drawing" width="150" height="45" align="center">
 </a>
 <br><br>
+</div>
 This mod lets you use any .VRM file model you want inside of Desktop Mate!
-</div>

 ## Installation
 - Install the latest [MelonLoader](https://github.com/LavaGang/MelonLoader/releases/download/v0.6.6/MelonLoader.Installer.exe) version to DesktopMate (v0.6.6 is the recommended one)